Teacher Education Programs

 Major requirements and course descriptions are outlined in the Huntingdon College Catalog.

-Teacher education programs are part of the Department of Teacher Education, School of Teacher Education and Sport Science.
+Educator Preparation programs are part of the Department of Teacher Education.

-Huntingdon recognizes that there is no profession that has the opportunity to shape tomorrow’s world more profoundly than teaching.
-Huntingdon’s programs are designed to prepare highly qualified teachers, as well as highly employable teachers through extensive preparation.
-Huntingdon Teacher Education offers:
+There is no profession that has the opportunity to shape tomorrow’s world more profoundly than teaching.
+Huntingdon’s major in Elementary Education/ Collaborative Special Education (EE/CSEd) is designed to prepare highly qualified and highly employable teachers through extensive classroom experience, intensive mentoring, elementary literacy training, and innovative teaching methodologies.

 Elementary, Secondary, and P–12 Teachers

-Students who want to prepare for careers as elementary school teachers major in Elementary/Collaborative Special Education.
-This field-based program provides emerging elementary educators with the knowledge and skills to have a deep and lasting impact on the lives of young children—both in the regular classroom and for those students with special needs.
-Completion of the Elementary/Collaborative Special Education major leads to certification in two endorsement areas: Elementary Education and Collaborative Special Education (K–6).
-Once the program of study is completed and certification is obtained, candidates are eligible to teach both regular K–6 students and those who have diagnosed disabilities by serving as the teacher of record in the regular classroom, or by teaching students with disabilities in a specialized resource classroom.
-The result: highly employable and highly qualified K–6 educators.
+Students preparing for careers as elementary educators major in Elementary Education/Collaborative Special Education.
+This field-based program provides Teacher Candidates (Grades K–6) with the knowledge and skills to have a deep and lasting impact on the lives of young children.
+Completion of the EE/CSEd major leads to eligibility for State of Alabama certification in two endorsement areas: Elementary Education (K–6) and Collaborative Special Education (K–6).
+After graduating and obtaining certification, Teacher Candidates are eligible to teach general education K–6 students in the general education classroom as well as those who have diagnosed disabilities in the inclusive classroom or in a specialized resource classroom.

 Secondary Teacher Education